... a few more important facts to consider, before we start exploring our feet for the Reflex Points.

 The Big Toe, representing the Head, and the Heel representing the Pelvic.

-Now you should have a general idea, where to find every reflex point in your feet, even without referring to a chart.
+By now you should have a general idea, where to find every reflex point on your feet, even without referring to a chart.

 Time to learn how to massage the feet!
 You will learn to use several techniques.